Washington,,Dc,,Usa,-,June,21,,2022:,One,Of,The

 FTC Announces Rule Banning Non-Competes

 On April 23, 2024, the FTC (Federal Trade Commission) announced a new rule banning non-compete agreements.
-If you signed a non-compete, read on to learn whether this new rule applies to you
+If you signed a non-compete, read on to learn whether this new rule applies to you.
+This new rule will go into effect on September 4, 2024, barring any court’s ruling halting its application.

 How Did the FTC’s New Rule Change the Law of Non-Competes?